-(Tax limits - Annual Allowance'; and 'Guide to paying tax if over your Annual Allowance'.
+'Tax limits - Annual Allowance'; and 'Guide to paying tax if over your Annual Allowance

-What was the Lifetime Allowance?
+What is the Lifetime Allowance?

-This was the limit on the total amount you could save in all your pension arrangements, including any you might have outside the Scheme (excluding state pensions).
+This is the limit on the total amount you can save in all your pension arrangements, including any you might have outside the Scheme (excluding state pensions).